Fri, Jul 03

 (Subject to change depending on weather and trail conditions)

-We will set up car camping near the trailhead and welcome Shabbat together in the mountains.
+We will welcome Shabbat together in the forest, beneath the White Mountains.

 We will spend Shabbat resting in the forest, sharing meals together, and enjoying the quiet of the mountains.

-Today we climb toward the summit of Mount Carrigain, one of the most iconic peaks in the White Mountains.
+Today is the big day!
+We climb toward the summit of Mount Carrigain, one of the most iconic peaks in the White Mountains.

 From the fire tower at the summit we’ll enjoy 360-degree views of the Presidential Range and surrounding wilderness.

-After the summit we descend and camp near Whiteface Brook.
+After the summit we descend and camp near Notch Brook.

 What Do I Need to Bring?